sailfish009/bsdf/COMPARISON.md

 format can be seen as its successor, being both simpler and more extensible.
 This is also why BSDF's version number starts at 2.

-I am currently of the opinion was that a format that is good at binary data can not also be good at being a human readable config format.
+I am currently of the opinion that a format that is good at binary data can not also be good at being a human readable config format.
 Therefore I created [ZON](https://bitbucket.org/pyzo/pyzolib/src/tip/zon), which is completely compatible with SSDF, except that it does not support